• Home

 Financial Well-Being of Pastors Initiative

-The results of our 2022 Compensation Survey were clear: financial health is one of the most pressing needs of Vineyard pastors and churches.
-This new initiative, made possible by our partnership with the Lilly Endowment, will help pastors, church boards, and local congregations build sustainable financial systems and habits.
+The results of VUSA’s 2022 Compensation Survey were clear: financial health is one of the most pressing needs of Vineyard pastors and churches.
+This initiative, made possible by a grant from the Lilly Endowment, helps pastors/spouses, church boards, and local congregations build sustainable financial systems and habits.

 2022 Church Compensation Survey